gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 property.
 Its value defaults to `30` seconds.
 Docker also needs to be aware of our delay, so that it won't `SIGKILL` the service instances after 10 seconds.
 The necessary properties (`stop-grace-period` and `update-config.delay`) are already configured in the [stack file](https://github.com/gesellix/graceful-shutdown-spring-boot/blob/825b56761c217dcf607f39f4c799b4414eb3a4fe/stack.yml) with a value of 60 seconds.

+# Get Real

+Starting the full stack works like described below.
+If you didn't already initialize your swarm you're going to need it now:

+    docker swarm init

+Then, clone or download the [gesellix/graceful-shutdown-spring-boot](https://github.com/gesellix/graceful-shutdown-spring-boot) repository and change into the _graceful-shutdown-spring-boot_ directory.
+You should find a `stack.yml` file in the repository root.

+With the following command you'll advice Docker to create a virtual network named _traefik_, download the necessary Docker images and create the configured services _traefik_ and _app_.
+The stack will be named `grace`:

+    docker stack deploy --compose-file stack.yml grace

+When all services are running (you can check their current state via `docker stack ps grace`), please open your browser at [http://localhost](http://localhost).
+You should see a little web page with two columns, each with a button.
+The left one allows you to check the basic connectivity by calling the app's echo endpoint.
+The button in the right column allows you to simulate a long running request by generating an endless stream of random bytes.
+If you click that button, the blue area at the bottom should show an increasing number of received bytes.

+You can follow the service logs with:

+    docker service logs -f grace_app

+A service update with task downtime can be triggered e.g. by adding a new environment variable.
+Please use a new terminal window if you're already following the service logs.

+    docker service update --env-add "foo=bar" grace_app

+The logs should emit log messages like this one:

+> grace_app.1.ki669xys5x6x@moby    | 2017-05-23 12:34:31.981  WARN 1 --- [       Thread-3] d.g.d.zerodowntime.GracefulShutdown      : Context closed.
+Going to await termination for 30 SECONDS.

+Docker will randomly choose either `grace_app.1` or `grace_app.2`, and your endless request should keep one of both delaying the shutdown for 30 seconds.
+After that delay, a new log message should appear:

+> grace_app.1.ki669xys5x6x@moby    | 2017-05-23 12:34:01.989  WARN 1 --- [       Thread-3] d.g.d.zerodowntime.GracefulShutdown      : Tomcat thread pool did not shut down gracefully within 30 SECONDS.
+Proceeding with forceful shutdown

+So, the application paused the shutdown for 30 seconds, and Docker didn't forcefully kill the container.
+If you have a look at your browser window, the increasing number of received bytes have stopped.